TiCinesi/Dilated-Convolution-for-GCN/README.md

 #### Additional data
 We already provided the aggregated score & hyperparameters of all our run in the results_experiment folder.
-Extensive experiment logs (not aggregated) are available here : TODO-lin
+Extensive experiment logs (not aggregated) are available here : TODO-link

 ### Dependencies